 In most situations, it’s desirable to not have VPN users peering at content through the VPN concentrator.
 In this case, the recommendation is to enable subnet matching and create a site that covers the VPN subnets.
 Within this site, peering can be disabled.
 Other options may include allowing split-tunnelling for video traffic or handling it operationally by requiring users to disconnect from VPN to consume the video.

 What is Subnet Matching?

-Subnet matching is a feature of the Vimeo eCDN that gives network operations teams more control over the behavior of how the peer mesh forms.
+Subnet matching is a feature of the Vimeo eCDN that gives network operations teams more control over the behaviour of how the peer mesh forms.
 It helps network operators better handle the traffic inside their network.

 By defining public and private pairings of IPs and subnets, users are able to define sites within their network, and thus limit peer exchanges to within the desired subnet ranges.
-This helps optimize the mesh formation, and limits network traffic flowing over WAN links between customer sites.
+This helps optimize the mesh formation and limits network traffic flowing over WAN links between customer sites.